 If you want to add this photo effect to darker skin, apply the same process.
 In most cases it will look all right, but sometimes you'll have to adjust the color of the tattoo or the opacity of the blowout.

-Now you know how to use a tattoo font to add a realistic tattoo to a photo in Photoshop.
-If you want to check out more tattoo fonts or learn more about tattoo design, try these tutorials:
+Good job!
+Now you know how to use a cursive tattoo font to add a realistic tattoo to a photo in Photoshop.
+If you want to check out more different fonts for tattoos, like tattoo fonts cursive and elegant, or learn more about tattoo design, try these tutorials:

 - Tattoo Design49 Epic Tattoo FontsMelody Nieves

-- Fonts30 Best Blackletter and Gothic Fonts for DesignersGrace Fussell
+- Fonts40 Best Blackletter and Gothic Fonts for DesignersGrace Fussell

-- TypographyArr Matey!
-Create a Nautical Themed Tattoo Alphabet in SketchChris Carey
+- TypographyHow to Create a Nautical Tattoo FontChris Carey

 - IllustrationVector Ink Anyone?
 Create an Abstract Tattoo Design in Adobe IllustratorSergey Kandakov